kmpm/rpi-usb-gadget/README.md

 ```
 If you answer no to any of the questions the script will exit
 but should be safe to restart.
+You will be asked to choose between ECM or RNDIS type of network.
+RNDIS works better if your host is Windows and ECM might be better on Linux/Mac.

 If the script doesn't run successfully you might have a broken
 partial configuration.